Limber-Rodriguez-Rojas/Telecom-platform/README.md

-# Bare_metal_game
+# Telecom-platform
-Bare metal programming, a game example, using the C programming language.
+This is a telecommuncations platform that was created for the course "Taller de Comunicaciones Eléctricas" using an EC2 instance running on CentOS8, a Raspberry Pi 4 and 2 transceviers.

+Here you can find a diagram of the project:

 <p align="center">
   <img src="Images/computer.png">